jamesjam116/jamesjam116/README.md

   - <a href="https://github.com/yamate0116/Solana-NFT-overview">My Blockchain Projects Overview</a>

 <h4 align="center">
-  <i><b> With 7 years of experience developing cutting-edge software solutions for corporate productivity.<br/>
+  <b> With 7 years of experience developing cutting-edge software solutions for corporate productivity.<br/>
 <br />
 As a creative & passionate developer and fast learner with detail and high quality, I am always trying to improve development and communication processes.
 I love simple and elegant solutions for every problem.
 <br />